1977 Pacific typhoon season: Typhoon Dinah (Openg)

 The monsoon trough spawned a tropical storm on September 14 northeast of the northern Philippines.
 The previous typhoon brought the trough more northward, hence the unusually high latitude for a monsoon storm.
 Strong high pressure to Dinah's northwest forced the storm to the southwest, where it crossed northern Luzon on the 15th and 16th.
 Weak steering currents in the South China Sea allowed Dinah to drift, first then to the northeast then back to the west-southwest.
 Generally favorable conditions allowed Dinah to reach typhoon strength on the 19th, but a developing tropical storm to its northeast caused it to weaken.
 The building of the subtropical ridge forced Dinah to the southwest, where it hit southern Vietnam on the 23rd as a tropical depression.
 The remnants turned northward, crossed the Gulf of Tonkin, and dissipated over China on the 27th.

 Dinah brought heavy rain and flooding to Luzon that killed 54 people and left 11 others missing.

-Severe Tropical Storm Emma
+Tropical Storm Emma

-Severe Tropical Storm Emma formed in the western Pacific Ocean in 1977.
+Tropical Storm Emma formed in the western Pacific Ocean in 1977.
 It reached maximum sustained winds of 60 knots and caused some damage in Southeast Asia.
 Detailed information about its track and intensity can be found on the Digital Typhoon website.

-Severe Tropical Storm Freda (Pining)
+Tropical Storm Freda (Pining)

 Severe Tropical Storm Freda (Pining) formed in the western Pacific Ocean in 1977.
 It reached peak intensity with 60 mph winds and a minimum pressure of 990 hPa.
 The storm brought heavy rain and strong winds to parts of the Philippines and Taiwan, causing localized flooding and property damage.